 109-02-04-07.1.
-Certified training provider and certified instructor denial, suspension, revocation, or imposition of probationary terms.
+Certified training provider denial, suspension, revocation, or imposition of probationary terms.

-1. The board may deny, suspend, or revoke a training provider's or certified instructor's certification, or impose probationary conditions on the training provider or certified instructor, or suspend or revoke certification of a training course if the training provider or certified instructor:

-a.
-Fails to provide instruction consistent with the prescribed performance objectives in the subject areas for which the training provider or training course was certified;
+- 1. The board may deny, suspend, or revoke a training provider's certification, or impose probationary conditions on the training provider, or suspend or revoke certification of a training course if the training provider: - a.
+Fails to provide instruction consistent with the prescribed performance objectives in the subject areas for which the training provider or training course was certified; - b.

-b.
 Fails to comply with or cooperate in a board investigation of the training provider or training course, including an investigation of misconduct by students, faculty, or staff.
-For purposes of this requirement, the term "misconduct" includes cheating on a licensing examination or tests required by the training provider or the board, helping another individual to cheat on a licensing examination or tests required by the training provider or the board, filing a false report or information with the board, or obstructing a board investigation; or c.
-Failure Fails to comply with North Dakota Century Code chapter 12-63 or the rules of the board.
+For purposes of this requirement, the term "misconduct" includes cheating on a licensing examination or tests required by the training provider or the board, helping another individual to cheat on a licensing examination or tests required by the training provider or the board, filing a false report or information with the board, or obstructing a board investigation; or - c.
+Failure to comply with North Dakota Century Code chapter 12-63 or the rules of the board.

-2. Failure to comply with board requirements may result in one or more of the following:

-a.
-A letter of censure to the certified training provider or certified instructor;

-b.
-Formal or informal probation for the certified training provider or certified instructor; or c.
-Denial, denial of renewal, suspension, or revocation of certification of the certified training provider, certified instructor or certified training course.
+- 2. Failure to comply with board requirements may result in one or more of the following: - a.
+A letter of censure to the training provider; - b.
+Formal or informal probation for the certified training provider; or - c.
+Denial, denial of renewal, suspension, or revocation of certification of the certified training provider or training course.